Trie — Core Operations

 Quick check

-Next: Variations & Tricks — compressed/radix tries, the bitwise trie that cracks XOR problems, and storing values at nodes.
+You’ve got the three O(L) operations and the one flag that distinguishes them.
+Next: Variations & Tricks — compressed/radix tries, the bitwise trie that turns the bit tricks from Day 17 into a data structure (and cracks XOR problems), and storing values at nodes.